-Please note that this product can only be administrated with a VTS version from 8.8.10 or higher.
+Please note that this product can only be administrated if you have an online VTS Standard Subscription or a local VTS version from 8.8.10 or higher.

 Field of Application+